Quantum-to-classical correspondence in Krylov complexity: Quantum and classical Krylov space

 On the other hand, consider the classical Krylov space constructed by applying the classical Arnoldi iteration to the initial classical distribution $\rho_0(x) \equiv P_{\rho_0}(x)$ with the propagator $\PF$, that is:

-This way, since by definition the quantum and classical initial states are identical in phase space, to get \eqref{eq:arnoldi_cl} from \eqref{eq:arnoldi_glauber} it suffices for the semiclassical quantum evolution to follow the classical, and for the quantum and classical inner products to match in the semiclassical limit \cite{asymptoticNotation}.
-We may express this as the following two conditions:
+This way, since by definition the quantum and classical initial states are identical in phase space in the $\hbar\to 0$ limit, to get \eqref{eq:arnoldi_cl} from \eqref{eq:arnoldi_glauber} it suffices for the semiclassical quantum evolution to follow the classical~\cite{asymptoticNotation}:

+and for the quantum and classical inner products to match in the semiclassical limit, which we may express as the following two conditions:

 where in \eqref{eq:cond1_PUk_PFPk} we are also implicitly requiring that

 although this is true on its own provided \eqref{eq:cond1_PUk_PFPk} and \eqref{eq:cond2_prodQ_prodC} hold up to the $(n-1)$th Krylov state.
 To show that these conditions indeed hold, we will first need a few related results.